-Consultation with the Director of Special Education or designee is required for any student with an Individualized Education Program (IEP) for any possible suspension for a level 2, 3 or 4 offense.
-Consultation with the Section 504 Coordinator is required for any student with a 504 Plan for any possible suspension for a level 2, 3, or 4 offense.
+Consultation with the Assistant Superintendent of Special Education or designee is required for any student with an Individualized Education Program (IEP) for any possible suspension for a level 2, 3 or 4 offense.
+Consultation with the Director of Mental Health is required for any student with a 504 Plan for any possible suspension for a level 2, 3, or 4 offense.